• FB

 Double Chocolate Flourless Brownies

 Find the recipe card at the end of the post.
-Make sure to read the content as it contains chef tips, substitution options, answers to FAQs to help you succeed the first time around!
+Make sure to read the content as it contains chef tips, substitution options, and answers to FAQs to help you succeed the first time around!

 These brownies just kinda happened.
 I was in one of those experimental moods (plus Mr. Fantabulous wanted something sweet and when asked what he wanted he said “I don’t know”).
 I’m sure you’ve gone to your family and said “Hey what do you want to eat?”
-They all say they are hungry and when you ask what for you get the ever popular “I don’t know”.
-We’ll I’m here to give you my “I don’t know” recipes for something sweet or in this case, brownies.
+They all say they are hungry and when you ask what for you get ever popular “I don’t know”.
+Well, I’m here to give you my “I don’t know” recipes for something sweet or in this case, brownies.

 Coconut Flourless Brownies4

 After my standing there, beating that dead horse until it was pretty much turned into Elmer’s glue, I got mad.
-I literally stood there, one hand on my hip, mixing spoon in the other staring at Mr. Fantabulous waiting for a response to my 5-minute-long-talking-to-myself-conversation of “honey do you want cake, do you want cookies, what about a pie, fudge, tart, muffins… something?”
+I stood there, one hand on my hip, mixing spoon in the other staring at Mr. Fantabulous waiting for a response to my 5-minute-long-talking-to-myself-conversation of “honey do you want cake, do you want cookies, what about a pie, fudge, tart, muffins… something?”
 So yeah, when I am met with a resounding “I don’t know” I get frustrated.
-Now don’t get me wrong, I get in those moods where I want something but usually I’ll end up either nibbling on something that doesn’t satisfy me (yet feels the need to test the max capacity of my yoga pants) or just go without (which I so wish I did more often… so do my yoga pants!).
-Well this time I was irked.
+Now don’t get me wrong, I get in those moods where I want something but usually, I’ll end up either nibbling on something that doesn’t satisfy me (yet feels the need to test the max capacity of my yoga pants) or just go without (which I so wish I did more often… so do my yoga pants!).
+Well, this time I was irked.
 I was bound and determined to make that man something to shush him.

 Coconut Flourless Brownies2

 Wait, let me step back a few here.
-See 99.9% of the time I always have a baked good on hand however with us getting in that car accident back in December we haven’t both really been able to work out as hard-core as we usually do.
+See 99.9% of the time I always have a baked good on hand however with us getting in that car accident back in December we haven’t both been able to work out as hard-core as we usually do.
 And when you cut back on working out, it’s protocol to cut back on the food intake (remember, everything in moderation).
-Wellllllllll I apparently forgot this part.
-However my yoga pants did not as I found them hiding in the corner of my closet all curled up and sobbing begging me not to test their stretch-ability.
+Well, I apparently forgot this part.
+However, my yoga pants did not as I found them hiding in the corner of my closet all curled up and sobbing begging me not to test their stretch-ability.
 LOL Oh so did he but the man could eat a tub of lard and still not gain weight

 Coconut Flourless Brownies5